Categories

 What’s that sound?

-When we live in a home for a long time, it’s easy to get desensitized to sound of our home.
+When we live in a home for a long time, it’s easy to get desensitized to the sound of our home.
 The squeaks on the floor, the door handle, the stairs.
 There are easy solutions to this noise.
 Applying oil to the door hinges can remove the sound.
-If you have access to the floor or stairs from underneath, insert shims into the gaps, it will keep the floor from bouncing when stepped on.
+If you have access to the floor or stairs from underneath, insert shims into the gaps; it will keep the floor from bouncing when stepped on.
 You can also fill the gaps with construction adhesive.
 Fixing the problem is very straightforward and relatively inexpensive.
 If you live by a noisy road, you may wish to keep your windows closed to minimize the traffic noise and put on some low music.

 Something to taste